walles/theminator/README.md

 - Only generate colors we have explicit rules for, log warnings about the others
 - Give the selected editor tab the same background as the editor itself
 - Give tab text some color that's readable vs the tab background
+- Give not-selected editor tabs a color with some (but not too much) contrast vs the editor background color